 Many individuals and businesses receive advice from trusted advisers.
-With luck, the relationship with the adviser, and the receiving of advice, will last for many years.
+With luck, the relationship with the adviser will last for many years.
 From time to time, however, professional advisers give poor advice or carry out substandard work.
-When that happens, we at Battens have the claims experience and expertise to help to put matters right.
+When that happens, we at Battens have the experience and expertise to help to put matters right.

 We have brought claims against a range of professionals, for example lawyers, accountants, auditors, surveyors, valuers, architects, engineers, financial advisers and tax advisers.

 Professional negligence claims can be expensive.
 We give full advice in relation to the various funding options.
-We frequently pursue cases under 'No Win, No Fee' agreements where we assess that there are good prospects of success.
-We are confident in our ability to analyse and predict the likely outcome.
-We are also happy to act under existing legal expenses insurance, and we can if necessary obtain insurance for a particular case.
+We frequently pursue cases under 'No Win, No Fee' agreements if we assess that there are good prospects of success.
+We are confident in our ability to analyse and predict likely outcomes.
+We are also happy to act under existing legal expenses insurance, and we can if necessary obtain specific insurance for a particular case.

 Our specialist solicitors have acted successfully for individual and business clients against numerous professionals in different disciplines, with claims ranging in size from £10,000 to over £1 million.